-Dr. Malorie Schaus is a Researcher at the GRID Unit of CEPS and Coordinator of the Hidden Treasures Programme and the Task Force on the New Industrial Strategy for Europe.
+Dr. Malorie Schaus is a Research Fellow at the GRID Unit of CEPS and Coordinator of the Hidden Treasures Programme and the Task Force on the New Industrial Strategy for Europe.

 Her research interests cover EU and international trade and investment law and economics, including geo-economics and global collective action problems, the WTO dispute settlement system and international arbitration, as well as EU competition law and economics, and European company law and corporate governance.

 Prior to joining CEPS, she has worked as a company lawyer defending the interests of Belgian companies on company law, corporate governance and competition law matters, and as a representative to the OECD Belgian National Contact Point (NCP).
 She has furthermore built experience through diverse internships at the European and international levels: in working on the DSU negotiations and the China – Rare Earths case at the Legal Affairs Division of the World Trade Organization (WTO), on the ICT policy review of Egypt and cyberlaws in developing countries at the United Nations Conference on Trade and Development (UNCTAD), on a preliminary ruling regarding a state aids case and European case law on environmental issues in the chambers of Judge Jean-Jacques Kasel at the Court of Justice of the European Union, and on competition law as a summer associate at Cleary Gottlieb Steen & Hamilton LLP.